thma/thma.github.io/about.md

 > [— Bob Dylan](https://www.bobdylan.com/songs/love-is-just-a-four-letter-word/)

 **Love is just a four letter word.** No doubt about it.
-At least in the  English language this is perfectly true, which is easy to prove in a short Haskell REPL session:
+At least in the  English language this is perfectly true, which is easy to (jokingly) prove in a short Haskell REPL session:

 ```haskell
 λ> length "love" == 4